mahdaleni/Pain-Management-Tracker/README.md

 For easy tracking of pain in the body for future analysis.

 Reports to be added to this at some point.

+# Running the App
+Download all files, and open the index.html file in a modern browser (firefox, chrome, Edge).

+It should be fairly self explanitory from there.